 4) Don’t worry if you don’t have all the answers

 Kids ask some tricky questions- trust us, Braintastic!
 Science presenters LOVE doing Q&A after our science shows for schools but we don’t always know the answers!
 It’s totally fine to tell your students that you don’t know the answer to a question.
 In fact, sometimes it can be better, as it is an opportunity for you to find out together.

 We hope you find these tips useful.
 But if you still aren’t sure where to start, another great option is to bring in a professional to run a science workshop introducing your students to ideas of mental wellbeing and resilience.
 Our ‘Building a resilient brain’ workshop is designed to do just that, in a fun, child-friendly way.
 Just get in touch if you would like to chat about us bringing the session to your school, either online or in person.

-Plus, in our next blog post, we share some of our favourite lesson plans and resources for PSHE that will help you talk to kids about mental health - do subscribe to our mailing list to make sure you never miss a post!
+Plus, in our next blog post, we share some of our favourite resources for PSHE lessons that will help you talk to kids about mental health - do subscribe to our mailing list below to make sure you never miss a post!